Beamanator/Just-To-Learn/react/NinjaAppFolder/marioplan/README.md

     - Dreate reducers
     - Create dummy data to test reducers & dynamic components
     - Adding Redux Thunk for asnchronous actions
-8. Create Firebase project & add to app
+8. Firestore - Create Firebase project & add to app
     - Basic `Firestore` notes
         - A `Collection` is a collection of Documents
             - Example: a collection of projects